Fair Graph Machine Learning under Adversarial Missingness Processes: Introduction

 To counter an adversarial missingness process for sensitive values on graphs, we propose Better Fair than Sorry (BFtS), a 3-player adversarial learning framework for missing sensitive value imputation based on Graph Neural Networks (GNNs).
 Our experiments show that BFtS achieves a better accuracy $\times$ fairness trade-off than existing approaches, especially under adversarial missing sensitive values.

-We summarize the contributions of this paper as follows: (1) We investigate theoretically and empirically the potential of an adversarial missingness process to bias a fair graph machine learning model; (2) We propose Better Fair than Sorry (BFtS), a novel 3-player adversarial learning framework for the imputation of missing sensitive data that produces worst-case imputed values for fair GNNs and is effective under adversarial missingness processes and even when sensitive attribute information is completely unavailable; and (3) We show empirically that BFtS achieves a better fairness $\times$ accuracy trade-off than the existing alternatives.
+We summarize our contributions as follows: (1) We investigate theoretically and empirically the potential of an adversarial missingness process to bias a fair GNN; (2) We propose Better Fair than Sorry (BFtS), a novel 3-player adversarial learning framework for the imputation of missing sensitive data that produces worst-case imputed values for fair GNNs and is effective under adversarial missingness processes and even when sensitive attribute information is completely unavailable; and (3) We show empirically that BFtS achieves a better fairness $\times$ accuracy trade-off than the baselines.